 Clicking the Email button opens the email compose page.
 Note that My ChurchSuite doesn't support HTML formatting tools or file attachments.
 In such 'use cases' a rota email author may prefer to copy and paste the rota's group email address and send the message to the group email address from their regular email application, where broader functionality is available.

 Add an email Subject and type the Body of the message.

-Before the email is sent, the author must specify how replies are to be handled within the group - choosing either to send replies to the author only ("Send just to me" - ideal where you just want to solicit a response or feedback), or to all the other group members too ("Send to me and all other group members" - ideal for discussions).
-Once this option has been set, all subsequent email threads related to the first message will follow this protocol.
+Before sending, notice that the author can select how Replies are to be handled within the group - choosing either to Send replies to just me (i.e. the author only - the default) - ideal where you just want to solicit a response or feedback - or to Send replies to me and all other [group] members - ideal for discussion threads.
+Once this option has been set, all subsequent email in the thread relating to the first message will follow this protocol.

 A rota group email sent with Send replies just to me will always disclose the sender's email address in the reply-to email address field of the email - this is obviously necessary so that replies are correctly routed back to "just the sender" rather than to the group email address.
 This will happen even if the sender has set their email address "not visible" for their My ChurchSuite privacy settings.
 It is not possible to send an email requesting replies to just one's own email address and not have that email address disclosed.

 Conversely, a rota group email sent with Send replies to me and all other [rota group] members will use the group email address in the reply-to email address field, ensuring that replies are routed back to the group email address and therefore to all the rota group members.
 This is done without disclosing rota group member email addresses.